Harshad1994/medico_evo/README.md

 ### Solutions

-1. Leveraging text embeddings models to convert abstract text intovector and then training a classical ML model on the vectorized text.
+1. Leveraging text embeddings models to convert abstract text into vector and then training a classical ML model on the vectorized text.
    Used OpenAI's "text-embedding-ada-002" text embeddings model.

 2. Finetunning an Encoder only model for multi class classification.